We now focus on dynamical items that are evolving with time.

 Fig. 9 A tube \([x](\cdot)\) represented by a set of \(\delta\)-width slices.
 This implementation can be used to enclose signals such as \(x^*(\cdot)\).

-New in version 2.0: Custom discretization of tubes is now at hand, they can be made of slices that are not all defined with the same sampling time \(\delta\).
+Added in version 2.0: Custom discretization of tubes is now at hand, they can be made of slices that are not all defined with the same sampling time \(\delta\).

-This implementation takes rigorously into account floating point precision when building a tube.
 Further computations involving \([x](\cdot)\) will be implicitly based on its slices, thus keeping a reliable outer approximation of the solution set.

 The dt variable defines the temporal width of the slices.
 Note that it is also possible to create slices of different width; this will be explained afterwards.